 In the modern reality of the exponential growth of technological advancements, businesses are scrambling to get back into the game.
-In the light of pandemics, organizations turn out to be in dire need to bridge the gap between physical reality and the digital world.
+In the light of pandemics, organizations turn out to be in dire need of bridging the gap between physical reality and the digital world.
 The fitness and sports industry is not an exception.
 The isolated environment during the pandemic caused the increased demand for digital workout solutions.

-People have become more conscious and focused on their wellbeing and mental and physical healthcare, which stimulates fitness and smart market growth offering users more and more sophisticated digitized sports products.
+People have become more conscious and focused on their well-being and mental and physical healthcare, which stimulates fitness and smart market growth offering users more and more sophisticated digitized sports products.
 Like many other industries in the 21st century, the fitness industry is getting smarter by introducing a variety of IoT solutions.
 And for those fitness clubs being on edge, a good practice will be to consider ways to deliver a more personal experience and tech-driven workout options to lure back their customers.

 New consumer demands in the fitness industries

-People’s everyday routines start with the activities backed by technologies at hand.
+People’s everyday routines start with activities backed by the technologies at hand.
 With a smartwatch, you can track your heartbeat or count the distance of your running path.
 Daily, we apply fitness trackers and smart devices that collect data and provide us with advanced and personalized experiences without even realizing how they impact our limitless expectations for the future.
 For instance, Apple Watch owners can now enjoy personalized home workout programs anytime and anywhere with immersive and highly personalized experiences.
 Sounds fantastic.

 Therefore, fitness clubs have to cope with the challenges affected by the shifting demands of the customers.
 78% of consumers state that they almost always prefer in-person workouts; however, according to the ClubIntel report, 65% of surveyed members said digital solutions significantly determine their decision to return to their fitness club.

-Covid-19 has accelerated the adoption of a hybrid model of digital and real-life services in sport and fitness clubs as well as the growth of the digital fitness market volume that is projected to reach $44,594.15m by 2025.
+Covid-19 has accelerated the adoption of a hybrid model of digital and real-life services in sports and fitness clubs as well as the growth of the digital fitness market volume that is projected to reach $44,594.15m by 2025.

 Fitness owners cannot rely on what worked in the past; they have to learn to bundle different options delivered via a variety of ways: workout customization, immersive training, optimization of gym equipment, etc. All these can be achieved by keeping up with IoT trends.
-Let’s shed light on how the internet of things can shape the future of fitness and help build resilience in your industry.
+Let’s shed light on how the Internet of things can shape the future of fitness and help build resilience in your industry.

 How is IoT helpful in sports and fitness?